 Treating Peripheral Neuropathy

 Learn ways to protect your feet.
 Check your feet daily for wounds you may not have felt.
 Avoid burns by testing bath water with your elbow before stepping in.
-Also, to prevent injury, always wear shoes.
+Also, always wear shoes to prevent injury.

 If you have foot numbness, you may not notice cutting yourself while trimming your nails.
 To prevent problems, your doctor may ask you to visit for nail and callus trimming.
 See your doctor for foot care as often as suggested.